 During this time…

-As the need for large game hunters and farm animals declined, so too did the popularity of the Kuvasz began to decline.
-This coupled with start of the first and second World War’s which in general decimated many domesticated animals all throughout the European continent during the first half of the 19th century significantly reduced the number of Kuvasz in the world nearly causing the breed to go extinct entirely.
+The noble elite first used these dogs as large game-hunting animals and defenders of large estates.
+Over time, these dogs eventually made their way into the hands of the “common folk,” where they began to take on roles including helping around the farm and managing livestock.
+Unfortunately, as the need for large game hunters and farm animals declined, Kuvasz’s popularity decreased.
+This, coupled with the start of the First and Second World Wars, which decimated many domesticated animals throughout the European continent during the first half of the 19th century, significantly reduced the number of Kuvasz worldwide, nearly causing the breed to go extinct entirely.

-Enough of these animals did survive allowing the breed to regain in strength and numbers which ultimately led to their “official” recognition by the American Kennel Club (AKC) in 1935.
+The good news is that enough of these animals survived, allowing the breed to regain strength and numbers, ultimately leading to their “official” recognition by the American Kennel Club (AKC) in 1935.

 Physical Characteristics

-The Kuvasz is clearly a large breed.
-He can reach up to 30 inches in height at the shoulder level and weighs up to 115 pounds.
-He has a very muscular physique and moves around with speed and elegance.
-Which is only made more impressive by the fact that in addition to all of this strength, these guys are also blessed with amazing stamina too boot!
+The Kuvasz is a large breed.
+He can reach up to 30 inches at the shoulder level and weighs up to 115 pounds.
+He has a very muscular physique and moves around with speed and elegance, which is only made more impressive by the fact that in addition to all of this strength, these guys are also blessed with fantastic stamina, to boot!

-The Kuvasz, is most recognizable by their white fur.
-White fur that consists of a medium-coarse texture that can either be wavy or straight.
-And since they come from an environment that can get quite cold, these big guys are blessed with a thick double coat gives him protection against the harsh winter cold of Hungary and makes him capable of working outdoors.
-A thick double coat that will need to be brushed at least 2 or 3 times a week.
+The Kuvasz are most recognizable by their white fur.
+White fur consists of a medium-coarse texture that can be wavy or straight.
+And since they come from an environment that can get quite cold, these big guys are blessed with a thick double coat that protects them against the harsh winter cold of Hungary and makes them capable of working outdoors.
+A comprehensive double skin must be brushed at least 2 or 3 times weekly.

 Temperament and Personality